CarInsurance.com Insights

 Learn more about who has the cheapest full coverage auto insurance

-In Ohio, drivers with a history of such violations typically pay $479 more annually than drivers with clean records.
+A driver with a history of traffic violations pays $479 more annually in Ohio than an individual with a clean driving record.

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference